Ticks in Oklahoma

 - What types of ticks live in Oklahoma?

-- Oklahoma has five human-biting ticks: the lone star tick (established statewide, the state's most common human-biting tick and the main cause of alpha-gal syndrome), the Gulf Coast tick (reported), the American dog tick, the brown dog tick, and the deer tick (blacklegged tick), which carries Lyme disease but bites people far less often this far south.
+- Oklahoma has five human-biting ticks: the lone star tick (established statewide, the state's most common human-biting tick and the main cause of alpha-gal syndrome), the Gulf Coast tick (not established), the American dog tick, the brown dog tick, and the deer tick (blacklegged tick), which carries Lyme disease but bites people far less often this far south.
 See the Oklahoma tick identification chart for photos and how to tell them apart.

 - When does tick season start and end in Oklahoma?